kalnajslab-org/LPC-analysis/README.md

 Two stacked panels sharing a time axis:

-- **Top:** cumulative aerosol concentration (# cm⁻³) for particles larger than 300, 500, 1000, and 2000 nm — the sum of all bin columns from that
+- **Top:** cumulative aerosol concentration (# cm⁻³) for particles larger than each of `CUMULATIVE_THRESHOLDS_NM` (300, 500, 1000, and 2000 nm by
-  diameter rightward, divided by the ambient sampled volume.
+  default — the single source of truth for which thresholds are plotted and their colors) — the sum of all bin columns from that diameter rightward, divided by the ambient sampled volume.
 - **Bottom** (half height): temperature and relative humidity, on a twin y-axis (temperature left/orange, RH right/blue — each axis's ink matches its line so identity doesn't depend on a legend).